 - While students are eating their lunch outside with supervisors, the studio will be cleaned.
 At the end of the day after students have left, the room will be thoroughly cleaned again.

-- There will be a daily screening of summer staff and participants for symptoms prior to entering our studio space.
+- There will be a daily screening of staff and participants for symptoms prior to entering our studio space.

 - Parents will apply their own children’s sunscreen prior to coming to class or camp.

 - Reduced class sizes.
 Participation max in classes for young children is 15.
 All participants should practice physical distancing where possible.

 - Parents and caregivers should remain outside of the studio to pick up and drop off their children.

 - No hugs, handshakes or physical contact greetings.

 - Classes will be taught outside and in studio utilizing physical distancing.

 - Classes will incorporate more individualized activities and our exercises and activities will be adapted to allow for social distancing; avoiding activities that require physical contact.

 - Final showings for parents will be done through video or conducted with physical distancing measures in place as per PHO.

 Studios will be cleaned and sanitized in accordance with the BC CDC’s Cleaning and Disinfecting for Public Places.
 Cleaning practices will be in line with the provincial health officer’s COVID-19 Public Health and Guidance for Childcare Settings.